 David Packard Company saw “a combined 15% increase in shop output after implementing the Datanomix software.”
-Datanomix software replaces 15 different report that Dipietro and his team would run on a weekly basis with a single application. ow, they spend less time assembling data and spend more time assessing the data.
-Hours of time are recovered by displaying key statistics such as set-up time, tool breakage stats, first part complete times, and exact cycle times.
-Read the full article from Modern Machine Shop to learn more!
+Datanomix software replaces 15 different reports that Dipietro and his team would run weekly with a single application.
+They spend less time assembling data and spend more time assessing the data.
+Hours are recovered by displaying key statistics such as set-up time, tool breakage, first part times, and exact cycle times.